cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 In plain terms, the DMN your brain’s background “merge request” process.
 When you never give it idle time, nothing new gets merged.

-So instead of “focus harder,” what I do is to “switch states.”
+So instead of focus harder, what I do is to switch states.

 One well-known study found that an undemanding task that allows the mind to wander can improve creative incubation compared to staying locked in.[^2]